 Capital Millage for Expansion & Renovation of the Library

 On November 6th the Dowagiac District Library will be seeking a millage of 1 mill for twenty (20) years from 2018 to 2037, for the expansion and renovation of its historic Carnegie building.
-For district residents 1 mill means $1 for every $1,000 of taxable value on a property or home.
+For district residents 1 mill means $1 for every $1,000 of taxable value (about half of the market value) on a property or home.
 The average taxable value of a property in the Library District is $70,000, which means the average homeowner would pay $70 a year.
 The millage will generate approximately $523,000 in its first year.

 View of the proposed library from the intersection of Commercial Street & New York Avenue.

 Millage funds will be used to pay on a $7.4 million bond over 20 years for the expansion and renovation of the Library, doubling its size to 15,000 sq ft.
 Also included will be renovation of existing spaces, new furnishings, equipment, HVAC/electrical/plumbing systems, and restoration of the front of the Library to its original Carnegie facade.
 New spaces within the expansion will include a community meeting room, general study and meeting rooms, a teen space, vending area, and expanded popular collections for books and other items.